-Using Quasi-Dynamic Information to Achieve an Automated Driving System by the Year 2020
+Using Quasi-dynamic Information to Achieve an Automated Driving System by the Year 2020

 The rapid evolution of automated driving technology over the past two years backs up Mr. Kuzumaki's statements.
 Sensors have become more precise, while software and HMI technologies have advanced to a significant degree.
-Despite the difficulties involved, driver support technology (e.g. automated freeway merging/exit) is now close to becoming a reality.
+Despite the difficulties involved, driver support technology (e.g. automated freeway merging/exiting) is now close to becoming a reality.

 However, Kuzumaki says, "On-board sensor technology by itself is not enough to achieve an automated driving system.
 You need self-positioning technologies that coordinate with extremely precise 3D map information.
 You also need technologies that use traffic regulation information and position information for nearby vehicles to recognize the surrounding environment.
 In this program, we are trying to achieve this level of sophistication through the technologies of dynamic maps, HMI, security, and databases.
 Here, we are working on a collaborative basis for technologies that would present challenges for auto makers working on their own.
 The Japanese automobile industry faces stiff technological competition with the United States and Europe.
-One distinctive aspect about the SIP is that the program engages in focused cooperative research and development for certain fields, while allowing for free private sector competition in others.
+One distinctive aspect about the SIP is that the program engages in focused cooperative research and development for certain fields, while allowing for free private-sector competition in others.

 The ultimate aim is to realize a highly advanced automated driving system.
-Mr. Kuzumaki states definitively, "We will achieve a highly advanced automated driving system by the year 2020."
-One more major target of this program is to achieve a national goal of reducing traffic fatalities to fewer than 2,500 by the year 2020 (compared to 4,117 fatalities in 2015).
+Mr. Kuzumaki states definitively, "We will achieve a highly advanced (SAE Level 2) automated driving system by the year 2020, as a step toward an SAE Level 3 system."
+One more major target of this program is to achieve a national goal of reducing traffic fatalities to fewer than 2,500 by the year 2020 (compared to 3,904 fatalities in 2016).
 Other targets include reducing traffic congestion and creating a public bus system more accessible to the elderly and people who face restrictions in transportation.

-Establish a Dynamic Map Operating Company to Perform Support Functions
+Establishment of Operating Company to Perform Support Center Functions

 "We have focused much of our efforts on building dynamic maps," says Mr. Kuzumaki.
-A dynamic map is a map that superimposes constantly changing dynamic data (dynamic information, quasi-dynamic information, and quasi-static information) onto a high-precision 3D map (basic map: static information).
+A dynamic map is one that links constantly changing dynamic data (dynamic information, quasidynamic information, and quasi-static information) onto a highprecision 3D map (basic map: static information).

 Depending on the need, dynamic maps update information in different time increments.
 Conceptually speaking, signal information, information about vehicles and pedestrians in the surrounding area, and other dynamic information is updated within the second, reflected on a display panel and in operations of an automobile.
 Information about accidents, congestion, local weather, and other quasi-dynamic information is updated within the minute, while information about traffic regulations, road construction, area weather, and other quasi-static information is updated within the hour.
-Static information, including information about road surfaces, lanes, 3D structures, etc. is updated on a monthly basis.
+Static information, including information about road surfaces, lanes, 3D structures, etc. is updated on a daily basis.
 The automatically controlled vehicle will acquire updated information in real time, using this data for driving control as needed.

-The June 2016 establishment of Dynamic Map Planning Co., Ltd. is one example of how this program has stimulated the private sector.
-Mr. Kuzumaki notes, "Dynamic Map Planning will become an operating company in 2017, taking over the support center function for collecting and distributing dynamic map information.
+The establishment of Dynamic Map Platform Co., Ltd. following the transformation of Dynamic Map Planning Co., Ltd. into an operating company in June 2017 is one example of how this program has stimulated the private sector.
+Mr. Kuzumaki notes, "The new company will take over the support center function for collecting and distributing dynamic map information.
 At the same time, SIP will be working to expand applications for dynamic maps and establish international standards for dynamic map specifications."

-^{1} Mr. Kuzumaki was named PD in April 2016, replacing Hiroyuki Watanabe
+\1 Mr. Kuzumaki was named PD in April 2016, replacing Hiroyuki Watanabe

-^{2} Dynamic Map, HMI, Information Security, Pedestrian Accident Reduction, Next-Generation Urban Transportation
+\2 Dynamic Map, HMI, Information Security, Pedestrian Accident Reduction, Next-generation Urban Transportation